France: Arrested man not the suspect in Khashoggi's murder

 A judicial official told The Associated Press that the suspect can be held until Thursday morning at the latest, but he will likely be released before.

-The Saudi Embassy in Paris always maintained that it was a case of mistaken identity, and the arrested man “had nothing to do with the case in question.”
+The Saudi Embassy in Paris always maintained that it was a case of mistaken identity, saying the arrested man “had nothing to do with the case in question.”

+A person named Khalid Aedh Al-Otaibi was one of over a dozen Saudi officials sanctioned by the U.S. Treasury in 2018 over Khashoggi’s killing.
+He was also mentioned in the declassified U.S. intelligence report that said Saudi Crown Prince Mohammed bin Salman had “approved” the operation that killed Khashoggi.
+The report used an alternate English transliteration of his last name.

+Khashoggi was killed after he entered the Saudi consulate in Istanbul to get documents that would allow him to marry his Turkish fiancee, who was waiting outside.
+Turkish officials allege Khashoggi, who had written critically about Saudi Arabia’s crown prince for The Washington Post, was killed by a team of Saudi agents and then dismembered with a bone saw.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.